abundant-ai/SWE-gen-Java/README.md

 > 1000 JVM tasks generated from 16 open-source GitHub repos using [SWE-gen](https://github.com/abundant-ai/SWE-gen).

 ## Each task
-- is a merged GitHub PR
-- has 1-10 source files edited
+- is a merged GitHub PR with 1-10 source files edited
 - has Fail-to-Pass unit tests
 - passes NOP (baseline fails) and Oracle (fix succeeds) validation
-- follows the Harbor format

 ## Getting Started